nus-cs3281/2023/students/kevin9foong/knowledge.md

 * I've learnt how to effectively use Mockito to mock lower layer and third party dependencies, use spies to ensure certain methods are invoked etc to isolate a specific unit to be under test.

+For example, I used mocks and spies to isolate my software under test into units.
+Then, using Mockito, I was able to verify that methods were invoked for a number of times with specific arguments etc.

 * Applying concepts learnt in CS2103T, I focused on testing areas which have the highest likelihood of bugs, this allowed me to discover bugs in my own and others' code and be able to fix and resolve them.

+* Utility of static analyzers in detecting bugs

+Through my CS3281 journey, I also realized how static analyzers such as pmd are not only able to enforce coding standards, but are also very effective in finding where potential bugs are.
+For example, pmd highlighted areas where null was possible and allowed me to discover and fix several bugs.

 ### Architecture testing with ArchUnit
 * Prior to CS3281, I was unaware of the existence of Architectural tests.